How to apply for the ETIAS permit to travel to EuropeErika

 Is it necessary to print the form?

-While not mandatory, it is advisable to keep a printed copy as evidence.
-Having a printed copy can speed up the resolution of any problems that may arise.
+Although not required, it is advisable to keep a hard copy as evidence.
+Moreover, having a hard copy can speed up the resolution of any issues that may arise.

 Which countries should need the ETIAS permit?